What is an audio fade tool?

 How to use SoundSlicr Audio Fade

 Choose a local audio file.
-The uploader validates supported audio formats and enforces the 100MB MVP limit.
+The uploader validates supported audio formats and enforces the 100MB current version limit.

 Set the fade in duration, then set where the fade out should start and how long it should last.
 Short fades can fix rough starts; longer fades can create smoother outros.